Views on the meaning of Mishima's death: Feelings of guilt for surviving after the war

 Miyoji Ueda (上田三四二) a poet and doctor, has stated that when he saw a newspaper photograph of Mishima's head and Masakatsu Morita's head placed next to each other, his impression was that "I think Mr. Mishima Yukio died like Narcissus," and that Mishima, who had longed for an early death but was unable to die at the age of 20, because of his unsuitable body fit to die, found himself identifying with "that young companion," and that he had the impression that "Mr. was rewinding the time that he had lived and entrusting the completion of his own early death to the young man beside him."

 The uniform erases individuality and makes me and you, me and all of you the same.
 What Mishima dreamed of on the line of silent bodies, unlike the mind, was a line of mirrors, identical to himself, and the uniform, especially the warrior's uniform, made this wish possible.
 A warrior is one who has swallowed death in his stomach, and the uniform is the purifying garment of death, so the line of bodies becomes the alter-ego of Mishima who yearns for tragic destruction, and they share their sufferings.
-The young warriors are the illusions and mirrors of Mishima, who leads the unit, his own shadow reflected in the "rejuvenating water" (変若水, ochimizu), and clones created like a mold from the same somatic cells.
+The young warriors are the illusions and mirrors of Mishima, who leads the unit, his own shadow reflected in the "water of rejuvenating" (変若水, ochimizu), and clones created like a mold from the same somatic cells.
 The young man with the boyish face who shared his fate was placed next to him, and was the most beautiful and polished mirror.